The Productivity J-Curve: Why Your AI Pilot Looks Worst at Week 6

 "We're running before we walk with AI."

 At week 6 the three signals are in open conflict.
-Self-report is positive.
-Throughput is flat.
-Verification overhead is rising.
+Self-report is positive, throughput is flat, verification overhead is rising.
 Which signal does leadership trust?

 The Same Shape, Every Time

-The right arm of the J is not theoretical.
-It shows up at every documented scale.
+The right arm of the J is not theoretical — it shows up at every documented scale.

 "Initiatives often fail not because the technology is flawed but because leadership misinterprets this learning phase as a failure and pulls funding during the inevitable dip."